valentin-muller26/Genome-and-Transcriptome-Assembly/README.md

     -t "$SLURM_CPUS_PER_TASK" \
     "$READFILEFILTERED"
 ```
-- -t : indicates  the number of threads used by flye
+- -t : indicates  the number of threads used by Hifiasm
 - -o: indicates the path for the output files

 Hifiasm generates multiple output files in GFA (Graphical Fragment Assembly).
 To be able to assess the quality of the assembly, the primary assembly was converted from GFA to FASTA format using the following command: